COVID-19 Protocols – TRCA Camps

 Cleaning and Sanitizing

-- Remove any items that cannot easily be cleaned or sanitized per the local public health guidelines.
-These items include, but are not limited to, plush toys, porous toys (toys that retain water like rubber ducks, etc.), puppets and dress-up clothes.
+- If possible, remove any items that cannot easily be cleaned or sanitized as per the local public health guidelines.
+These items include, but are not limited to, plush toys, porous toys (toys that retain water like rubber ducks, etc.), puppets and dress up clothes.
+Where these items must remain in program, camp participants should clean their hands before and after using shared items that cannot be properly cleaned and disinfected (e.g., life jackets).

 - Minimize the sharing and frequency of touching objects, toys, equipment and surfaces, and other personal items.